jrmcgarvey/node-v4/lessons/99IntroductionToDatabasesAndSQL.md

 // or maybe
 statement = "SELECT * FROM products WHERE price < " + price.toString() + ";"
 ```
 **Never Never Never!** This is a bad way to do things.
 The typical time that you might do this is when you get input from the user of your Express application, and you plug that input into your statement.
+For example, when the user logs in, you might plug in their ID.
 But users can be evil.
 An evil user could plug SQL into your statement and cause data to be changed or deleted, or cause the retrieval of data you don't want to share.
 This is called an SQL injection attack.
 If you use a parameterized statement with a `$`, values that are plugged in are first sanitized, giving protection from the attack.

 Now add a parameterized query to the code above.
 The SQL statement should find the employees with first_name being "David".
 Let's summarize the steps.